 By Rajbir Athwal

-If you have additional questions regarding recent updates announced in October or other tax related matters, give a call or send me a message at firstname.lastname@example.org
+If you or someone you know has additional questions regarding estimated payment, tax withholding, business expenses tracking or other tax related matters, give me a call or send me a message.

 Many tax preparers and accounting professionals are extremely busy due to the complexity of tax regulations brought about by the COVID-19 pandemic and the IRS collection efforts to contact taxpayers with unfiled tax returns.
 If you or somebody else you know are having IRS issues please feel free to contact me at email@example.com or call me 301-461-2022.
 The IRS doesn't like to be ignored.
 Be proactive.

 Enrolled agents are federal tax practitioners licensed by the Treasury Department.